Ryuji Ito: Other media

 Ito appears as himself in the video game Backyard Wrestling 2: There Goes the Neighborhood, and also appears as himself alongside Daisuke Sekimoto, Abdullah Kobayashi, Takashi Sasaki and Jaki Numazawa in the 2006 movie Dirty Sanchez: The Movie.
 Ito and the other wrestlers perform wrestling moves on the three main cast members.

+Personal life

+Ito has been married to female referee Lee Nikkan since 2000.